-You can then visit the Ubud Monkey Forest, this is a monkey sanctuary with different groups of monkeys, named according to the location they are in the forest.
-You must be very careful when walking in here because the monkeys can be quite notorious if they see you have food or other shiny valuables.
+You can then visit the Ubud Monkey Forest.
+This is a monkey sanctuary with different groups of monkeys, named according to the location they are in the forest.
+Be very careful when walking here because the monkeys are notoriously attracted to food and shiny valuables.

 On your second of staying in Ubud, you can hike up Mount Batur.
 Mount Batur is a volcanic mountain but you don’t have to worry about it erupting when you do the hike.
 This is one of the must-dos in Bali if you are a first-timer because of the breathtaking views it offers at sunrise.
 So, if you want to be in time for sunrise, you should depart from your hotel at around 2.00 AM.
 The hike will take about 2 hours to complete and it is better to take a local guide with you.